Read our lab’s philosophy and culture

 RESEARCH ASSOCIATES

-Interests: Neural circuits involved in the action of psychedelics and neurodegenerative disorders.
+Interests: Neural circuits and mechanisms involved in the actions of neurodegenerative disorders and addictive drugs

 GRADUATE STUDENTS